Asakusa Samba Carnival (August 30): Access, Tips, Best Photo Spots & More

 The whole Asakusa area is filled with the Carnival atmosphere on the day, so you can quickly walk around, follow the crowds, and find your favorite spot.

-Tips for the Asakusa Samba Carnival
+Insider Tips for Enjoying the Asakusa Samba Carnival

 There are a few points to remember to enjoy this fun festival event.
 Summer in Japan is hot and humid, and Asakusa Samba Carnival will be held in the scorching summer heat.
 Be careful about heatstroke.
 Be sure to buy water or a sports drink in advance and stay hydrated; sunblock and sunglasses are recommended as well.